Gokul-Techwriter/technical-writing-portfolio/user-guides/jira-web-user-guide.md

 1. Open any browser installed on your system, such as Google Chrome or Firefox.

-2. Go to the official website of Jira.
+2. Go to the official website of Jira: https://www.atlassian.com/software/jira

 <img src="../../../../../img/re/img-002.png" width="50%" alt="1" />

-**Result:** The website launched without issues.
+**Result:** The official website is displayed on the screen.

 ### 4.2 Create an Account

-Do the following steps to create an account in Jira:
+To create an account in Jira, follow these steps:

 1. Enter your email address > click **Sign Up**.
 You can also register with a **Google or Microsoft account**.
 Choose the right option.